-- LBIT of R1,2 billion was >100% lower compared to the prior year of R7,6 billion with both years impacted by remeasurement items - EBIT was negatively impacted by lower gross margin due to higher feedstock and energy costs combined with the significantly lower demand which resulted in reduced sales volumes. - Total cost was positively impacted by other income from derivatives, government incentives and emission rights, more than offsetting higher cash fixed costs. - Remeasurement items variance include an impairment loss for the China ECC CGU plant of Ro,9 billion in H1 2023 and the absence of gain on reclassification of foreign currency translation reserve of R2,9 billion associated with the Wax disposal in 2022.
+- LBIT of R1,2 billion was >100% lower compared to the prior year of R7,6 billion with both periods impacted by remeasurement - EBIT was negatively impacted by lower gross margin due to higher feedstock and energy costs combined with the significantly lower demand which resulted in reduced sales volumes. - Total cost was positively impacted by other income from derivatives, government incentives and emission rights, more than offsetting higher cash fixed costs. - Remeasurement items variance include an impairment loss for the China ECC CGU plant of Ro,9 billion in H1 2023 and the absence of gain on reclassification of foreign currency translation reserve of R2,9 billion associated with the Wax disposal in 2022.

-- Capital expenditure increased by 30% due to an increase in planned maintenance (including catalyst renewals), weaker Rand/EUR exchange rate and higher inflation. - Capital spend for 2024 is forecasted to include general sustenance capital.
+- Capital expenditure increased by 30% due to an increase in planned maintenance (including catalyst renewals), weaker Rand/EUR exchange rate and higher inflation. - Capital spend for 2024 is forecasted to mainly include general sustenance capital.
+No significant maintenance shutdowns are planned for 2024.